Bridging the Gap in the Small Business Workplace: Managing a Multi-Generational Workforce

 MONITOR AND ADJUST:

-Regularly review the effectiveness of your flexible work arrangements.
-Gather feedback from employees and make adjustments as needed to ensure the policies meet their needs.
+Check in often.
+What’s working?
+What’s not?
+Tweak your approach based on feedback and make adjustments as needed to ensure the policies meet their needs.

 COMMUNICATE CLEARLY:

-Ensure all employees understand the available options and how to access them.
+Ensure everyone understands the available options and how to access them.
 Use multiple channels (e.g., team meetings, email, intranet) to communicate the details of your flexibility policy.

 TRAIN MANAGERS: